HL7/fhir-udap-security-ig/input/pagecontent/general.md

 ### Using this guide with the SMART App Launch framework

 <div class="bg-info">
 Editor's Note: This section is being added per FHIR-49185 and is not yet completed.
-As a first step, the SMART note from the intro page and all SMART related comments have been consolidated here.
-Additional specific points mentioned in the ticket will be added.
+The SMART note from the intro page and all SMART related comments from the ballot version have been consolidated in this section.
+Additional specific points mentioned in the ticket are in the process of being added.
 </div>

 This guide is intended to be compatible and harmonious with client and server use of versions 1 or 2 of the HL7 SMART App Launch IG.
 Although the use of the SMART App Launch framework is not required to be conformant with this guide, this section provides guidance on how the UDAP and SMART App Launch frameworks can be used together successfully.